Colwyn Bay: Tramline

 The Llandudno and Colwyn Bay Electric Railway operated an electric tramway service between Llandudno and Rhos-on-Sea from 1907 and extended to Colwyn Bay in 1908.
 The service closed in 1956.

 Education

 Colwyn Bay has three secondary schools - one private and two state.
 Eirias High School is in Eirias Park and Ysgol Bryn Elian is in Old Colwyn.
 Ysgol Bryn Elian mainly serves Old Colwyn and Eirias High School mainly serves Colwyn Bay, Rhos on Sea and Penrhyn Bay.

 Rydal Penrhos School is a Methodist public school, which is on multiple sites in the town.
 Fees at this elite public school exceeded more than £34,000 per year for boarding in 2021 and boasts the only Eton Fives courts in Wales.
-Former alumni include Princess Maria of Romania, a cousin of Prince Charles.
+Former alumni include Princess Maria of Romania, a cousin of King Charles III.

 The town's primary schools are Ysgol Nant y Groes, Ysgol Pen-y-Bryn, Ysgol T Gwynn Jones, Ysgol Hen Golwyn, and Saint Joseph's R.C.
 Primary and the Welsh-language Ysgol Bod Alaw.